What is a policyholder?

 Liability coverage

 Most states require this type of car insurance.
-You will most likely need both bodily injury and property damage liability coverage to legally drive in your state.
+You will most likely need to purchase minimum limits of both bodily injury and property damage liability coverage to legally drive in your state.

-Bodily injury liability helps with medical expenses if you hurt someone in an accident.
+Bodily injury liability helps with someone else’s medical expenses if you hurt them in an accident.
 Similarly, property damage liability helps with the others’ property damaged in an at-fault accident.
 That means it can help pay for repairs for another driver’s car, or even to repair your neighbor’s garage after accidentally backing into it, for example.

 PIP

-Some states require PIP, which is considered no-fault coverage.
+Some states require personal injury protection (PIP), which is considered no-fault coverage, while it is optional in others.
 Regardless of whether you are at-fault for an accident, it can cover medical expenses for injuries sustained by you or passengers of your vehicle.
 PIP can also help with lost wages if you or one of your injured passengers is unable to work for a period of time following the accident.

 Comprehensive coverage